 The “specific” areas of learning and development are:

-Literacy.
+Literacy

-Mathematics.
+Mathematics

-Understanding of the world.
+Understanding of the world

-Expressive arts and design.
+Expressive arts and design

 The 4 specific areas of learning provide a context for development and reflect cultural knowledge and accumulated understanding.
 They are dependent on learning in the Prime areas.
 Our continuous provision demonstrates a strong emphasis upon supporting children’s understanding of the world along with enabling them to express themselves imaginatively and creatively, using art and design.
 New learning and topics are adapted to reflect the needs of the children and their interests.